mindyng/Take-Homes/Welocalize/Senior_Data_Analyst/Response.md

-Numerical vs Numerical: Pearson's R Coefficient Numerical vs Nominal (Non-Binary): Correlation Ratio Numerical vs Nominal (Binary): Point Biserial Correlation Coefficient Nominal vs Nominal: Cramer's V (has no direction for association)/Thiel's U (for association direction - +/-)
+Numerical vs Numerical: Pearson's R Coefficient Numerical vs Nominal (Non-Binary): Correlation Ratio Numerical vs Nominal (Binary): Point Biserial Correlation Coefficient Nominal vs Nominal: Cramer's V (has no direction for association)/Thiel's U (has direction for association - +/-)

 Each measurement has an effect size to determine how significant the correlation/association was.
 The cut-off's were 0-0.3 for small, >0.3 and <=0.5 for medium and >0.5 for large effect sizes.

-Some correlations/associations were disregarded due to multicollinearity, an affect when two columns show high correlation/association because they show the same thing.
+Some correlations/associations were disregarded due to multicollinearity, an affect when two columns show high correlation/association because they show the same behavior/attribute when compared to target value.

-The closer to +1 the more similar they were and the closer to -1 the least similar these columns were to each other.
+The closer to -/+ 1 the more similar they were (with + meaning as one variable increases other does as well and - meaning vice versa).
+The closer to 0 the reading was the least similar these columns were to each other.
 Three heatmaps (in order below: requests, deliverables, translation tasks) were run in order to show from requests/deliverables/task level, which columns contributed most to OTD.
-During some exploratory data analysis, it was found that a project manager could be managing deliverables that are turned in on time and not on time.
-So singling out project managers was not possible.
-Another interesting finding was that through crude correlation analysis with pivot tables, found that there were some strong correlations between source (tgl-PH) and target (en-SG) languages leading to non-OTD's.
-Of course the most illuminating contributor to deliverable having OTD was not how many words or how many tasks were in a deliverable, but the ** project manager & translator/supplier** who took up the task!

 ![requests_corr](requests_corr.png)
 ![deliverables_corr](deliverables_corr.png)
 ![task_corr](task_corr.png)

+The most illuminating contributor to deliverable having OTD was not how many words or how many tasks were in a deliverable, but the ** project manager & translator/supplier** who took up the task!

+During some exploratory data analysis, it was also found:
+a.
+A project manager could be managing deliverables that are turned in on time *and* not on time.
+So singling out project managers was not possible.
+b.
+Also, what kept project managers behind possibly were higher number of requests.
+However, to get a better comparison, this number could have been weighted (sum of total requests divided by total distinct project managers).
+c.
+It was found that translators were successful at OTD even though they had more translation tasks and words per deliverable.
+d.
+Another interesting finding was that through crude correlation analysis with pivot tables, found that there were some strong correlations between source (tgl-PH) and target (en-SG) languages leading to non-OTD's.
+e.
+The biggest clogger in a delivery task completion journey is the start time.
+f.
+Legal & Financial Services suffered most from OTD.

 3. To discuss: imagine you are contributing to an initiative to improve OTD performance at Welocalize.
 Brainstorm and tell us what you and the team might do, based on your insights from #2, above.
 What questions might you ask?
 Who might you involve?
 What are some potential actions that Welocalize might take, to improve OTD performance?